Get travel and medical insurance

 Under the EU traffic lights approach, the European Centre for Disease Prevention and Control (ECDC) publishes a combined indicator map each week which shows COVID-19 risk levels across the EU and EEA.
 Regions are defined as green, orange, red, dark red or grey, on the basis of agreed criteria.
 Further information is available on the Re-Open Europa website.

 Our TravelWise app has been suspended to take account of the new EU system.
 We apologise for this inconvenience.
 Updated information will continue to be provided on this website.

-Requirements for restricting movements on arrival are detailed in the Danish Ministry of Foreign Affairs website: https://um.dk/en/travel-and-residence/coronavirus-covid-19/.
-Those entering Denmark are required to take a rapid test immediately upon arrival and will need to isolate for 10 days upon arrival, this period can be shortened by a negative test taken a minimum of four days after entry.
+Requirements for restricting movements on arrival are detailed here: https://en.coronasmitte.dk/rules-and-regulations/entry-into-denmark/legal-requirements-upon-entry.
+Those entering Denmark are required to take a rapid test immediately upon arrival and will need to isolate for 10 days, this period can be shortened by a negative PCR test taken a minimum of four days after entry.
 These restrictions do not apply to those travelling from countries classed as yellow.
 There are certain exemptions to the self-isolation requirement depending on the reason for entry.

 Restrictions are in place throughout Denmark, and you are advised to follow the guidance of the authorities.
 Please refer to https://en.coronasmitte.dk/rules-and-regulations for information about national and local restrictions.

 Advice and information on COVID-19 in English can be found via the following links:

 General Regulations: corona | covid-19 (coronasmitte.dk)